CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module ORP.3 Sensitization and Training.md

 In the following, a structure and important contents of training modules are presented by way of example, which, according to the aspects presented, still have to be processed in terms of roles and resources.
 For many areas, training offers from appropriate providers are available if internal planning and implementation in the institution is not possible.

 The modules initially differ only by topic.
 Each module can be carried out in an adapted content depth.
 This depends on which work environment or section of an employee's career the module is intended for.
-The content of the training should be established on the basis of the analysis developed in action ORP.3.M4 Conception of an information security training and awareness-raising program and regularly reviewed and adjusted to maximize the effectiveness of the training.
+The content of the training should be determined on the basis of the analysis developed in action ORP.3.M4 Conception of an information security training and awareness-raising program, and should be regularly reviewed and adjusted to maximize the effectiveness of the training.
 In addition, all components of the IT-Grundschutz Compendium that are relevant for the respective information network should be checked to see whether the necessary measures were not only arranged but also trained.

 Also exemplary here the training modules were assigned to the target groups.
 It is indicated by "X" that the respective module for the appropriate role is recommended.
-An "o" identifies the optional training modules that should be decided on a case-by-case basis to determine whether the content is needed for the role in question.
+An "O" indicates the optional training modules that should be decided on a case-by-case basis to determine whether the content is needed for the role in question.

 Module 1: Information Security Basics